 Jorge’s Mexican Bar & Grill

 In the mood for fajitas?
-Look no further than Jorge’s Mexican Bar and Grill, specifically the location at Hillside and Bell.
+Look no further than Jorge’s Mexican Bar and Grill.
 Portion sizes are generous and prices are reasonable.

 K-N Root Beer

 If you’ve tried K-N’s yummy burgers and floats, then you know why it’s been a success for more than 40 years.
 The K- N Special, a double-meat, double-cheese burger melts in your mouth.
 You can’t beat the old-fashioned icy mug of root beer.

 Who says you can’t enjoy fresh sushi aboard a boat in the heart of the Panhandle?
 Kabuki Romanza serves teppan-style cooking and fresh-sliced sushi in a dining area that resembles a boat, surrounded by special effects that add to the tropical feel.